Phoenix Resource Association — Infrastructure of Opportunity

 "At Phoenix Resource Association, we believe the foundations you build on determine everything that follows.

-From day one, we are aligning our operations, values, and strategy with the principles of the UN Global Compact — the world's leading framework for responsible and sustainable practice.
+From day one, we are aligning our operations, values, and strategy with the principles of the UN Global Compact — the most widely adopted corporate sustainability initiative in the world.

 Every decision we make, every partnership we build, every programme we deliver is being shaped by the UNGC's principles across human rights, labour, environment, and anti-corruption.